SNORING: NOT NECESSARILY SLEEP APNEA

 It is important to determine whether you are snoring or suffering from Obstructive Sleep Apnea (OSA).
 It’s estimated that approximately 30%-50% of the US population snore.
 Snoring occurs when excessive tissues of the soft palate vibrate as a result of airflow during sleep.
 Your surgeon can help determine whether further workup is needed to rule out sleep apnea.
 Snoring that is not associated with sleep apnea may also be problematic by causing sleep disturbances and marital discord.

 Various treatment options are available to help reduce snoring.
 Some non-medical treatments that may alleviate snoring include:

 - Weight loss

 - Avoid alcohol, caffeine and heavy meals within two hours of bedtime

 - Avoid sedatives

 If these modifications are unsuccessful, an oral appliance (mandibular repositioning device) can be fabricated to treat snoring and mild sleep apnea.
 In certain situations, surgical procedures can be beneficial, if non-surgical modalities prove unsuccessful in snoring reduction.
-The Pillar Procedure is a simple and effective treatment for snoring and mild to moderate sleep apnea and is typically done under local anesthesia.
 Your surgeon will help you determine the best treatment option.

 Unlike snoring, obstructive sleep apnea (OSA) is a potentially life-threatening condition that requires medical attention.
 The risks of undiagnosed OSA include heart attack, stroke, irregular heartbeat, high blood pressure, heart disease and decreased libido.
 In addition, the excessive daytime sleepiness caused by OSA can result in accidents, lost productivity and interpersonal relationship problems.